radian-software/hypercast/README.md

   streaming websites by default.
 You can temporarily turn it on for other websites, or you can download an alternative version of the extension that has more websites enabled by default if you prefer.
-* The server is not trusted; the most that an attacker who controls the server can do is cause your playback position and play/pause state to change unexpectedly.
+* The server is not trusted; even if an attacker fully controls the server, it is impossible for them to read any data sent by the extension, or send any data to the extension from their end.
+The most that they can do is execute replay attacks to cause actions from other users to be repeated unexpectedly.
 * The code for the client is as simple as possible in order to limit the possible attack surface.
 * I try to exercise good security hygiene for managing both personal